-Engineering and Climate Change: Addressing Hydrogeological Instability lthough the Italian Institute for Environmental Protection and Research (ISPRA) regularly publishes detailed maps for all risk areas with specific danger levels for landslides, floods, and earthquakes, 94% of Italian municipalities are at risk of hydrogeological instability and this data is not by climate change.
-In addition, the data that always correctly interpreted.
-Notwithstan- emerges from the recently published 6th IPCC ding the available information, new works Report (Intergovernmental Panel on Climate that eliminate natural defenses, promote Change, United Nations, February 2023) unhydrogeological instability, and worsen critical conditions continue to be erected.
-Many areas in Italy - from Sarno to the Cin- rapidly than we can adapt to them.
-Adapque Terre, from Senigallia to Ischia - have tation policy was also addressed by a 2022 suffered disastrous landslides and floods.
-The report produced by the "Climate Change, In order to optimally manage existing infra-Italian peninsula is naturally at high risk of Infrastructure, and Sustainable Mobility landslides (accounting for more than a quar- Commission" of the Italian Ministry of Infraearthquakes, and volcanic eruptions.
+Engineering and Climate Change: Addressing Hydrogeological Instability lthough the Italian Institute for Environmental Protection and Research (ISPRA) regularly publishes detailed maps for all risk areas with specific danger levels for landslides, floods, and earthquakes, 94% of Italian municipalities are at risk of hydrogeological instability and this data is not always correctly interpreted.
+Notwithstanding the available information, new works that eliminate natural defenses, promote hydrogeological instability, and worsen critical conditions continue to be erected.
+Many areas in Italy - from Sarno to the Cinque Terre, from Senigallia to Ischia - have suffered disastrous landslides and floods.
+The Italian peninsula is naturally at high risk of landslides (accounting for more than a quarter of the European total), as well as floods, earthquakes, and volcanic eruptions.
 And these natural issues are further compounded by real estate speculation.